Inference for Gaussian Processes with Mat\'ern Covariogram on Compact Riemannian Manifolds: Gaussian processes on compact Riemannian manifold

-In contrast, the series test in Theorem~\ref{thm:test} is a \emph{sufficient and necessary} condition so that we can provide a condition for the equivalence of two measure with Mat\'ern covariograms over any dimension.
-The dimension also plays an important role in the manifold setting due to Weyl's Law \citep{li1987isaac}.
-That is, the growth of the eigenvalues and their multiplicities are intererated with dimension $d$; we refer to the proof in the Appendix for details.
+In contrast, the series test in Lemma~\ref{lem:test} is a \emph{sufficient and necessary} condition so that we can provide a condition for the equivalence of two measures with Mat\'ern covariograms over any dimension.
+The dimension also plays an important role in the manifold setting due to Weyl's Law \citep{li1987isaac, canzani2013analysis}.
+That is, the growth of the eigenvalues and their multiplicities are intertwined with the dimension $d$; further details are provided within the proof in Appendix~\ref{app:thm:mfd}.
+Another benefit of the sufficient and necessary condition is that the series test can be applied to the squared exponential covariogram, also known as the radial basis function, which can be viewed as a limiting case of the Mat\'ern covariogram when $\nu\to\infty$, \changedreviewertwo{as introduced in Definition \ref{def:mfd}}.
+Since the spectral density is not a polynomial, the integral test over Euclidean domains is invalid and the conditions for the equivalence of two squared exponential covariograms are intractable.
+In contrast, the following theorem resolves the equivalence of squared exponential covariograms on a compact manifold $\MM$.